epomatti/servicebus-postman-collection/README.md

 <img src="assets/header.png" />

 You'll find the Azure CLI instructions below to setup the required resources that Postman will need.
-You can also use the portal and just use the Postman collection.
+You can also create the resources with the Azure Portal and just use the Postman collection.

 ## Setup